f4z3r/k8s-workshop/day2/01-helm-and-state/solution.md

 jbe-redis-redis-cluster            ClusterIP   10.43.156.155   <none>        6379/TCP             6m25s
 ```

-We will not use the `jbe-redis-redis-cluster` service to talk to our Redis.
-This is because we need
+We will use the `jbe-redis-redis-cluster-headless` service to talk to our Redis instances.
+The
-to provide all instance addresses to the Redis client.
-If we had deployed a single Redis instance
-deployed via a Kubernetes deployment, we would use the service instead.
+reason is that we cannot access the pods directly, so we need to go over a service.
+However, the
+normal service will load-balance across all our instances.
+What we actually want is to individually
+talk to single instances.
+These can be reached using `<pod>.<headless-service>:<port>` from another
+pod in the same namespace.

 > See the exposed port (6379) in the service listing output.